 It is important to know that knots are common in American Holly and this will reduce the usable area of the wood.

-American Holly is well known to develop and bluish to gray stain due to fungal growth if the wood is not dried rapidly after cutting.
-The help reduce fungal growth and the staining it causes, most American Holly is harvested in the winter and kiln dried shortly after.
+American Holly is well known to develop a bluish to gray stain due to fungal growth if the wood is not dried rapidly after cutting.
+To help reduce fungal growth and the staining it causes, most American Holly is harvested in the winter and kiln dried shortly after.

 The grain of American Holly will invariably be interlocked and irregular.
 This can create difficulties with the workability of American Holly.
 American Holly has a medium to to fine uniform texture with a moderate natural luster.